My three main research interests are:

 - Hocking, I., & Vernon, D. (2014).
 Structured thinking techniques improve fluency and originality in a problem finding task.
 The BPS Cognitive Psychology Section, Nottingham Trent University, Sept 3 -5th.

 - Bazanova, O., & Vernon, D. (2014).
 Neurofeedback: Reviewing the methodology.
 The Society of Applied Neuroscience, Utrecht, The Netherlands, Jan 30th – Feb 2nd.

 - Bazanova, O., Lazareva O. Y., Vernon, D. (2014).
 The influence of self-regulation technique on the efficiency of voluntary increasing alpha power training.
 The Society of Applied Neuroscience, Utrecht, The Netherlands, Jan 30th – Feb 2nd.

 - Reeves, S., & Vernon, D. (2013).
 Comparing the effects of subliminal primes and phrases on working memory performance: Are they mediated by motivation?
 Association for the Scientific Study of Consciousness, San Diego, CA, USA.
 12th – 15th July.

 - Vernon, D. (2009).
 Human Potential: Exploring Techniques Used to Enhance Human Performance.
 London, Routledge.

-- Vernon, D. (in press).
-Exploring precognition using arousing images and utilising a memory recall practise task on-line.
-Journal of the Society for Psychical Research.
+- Vernon, D. (2017).
+Exploring precognition using arousing images and utilising an on-line memory recall practise task.
+Journal of the Society for Psychical Research, 81(2), 65-79.